Resolving markets

 Last updated

-Based on the rules of resolution in a market description, anyone is allowed to determine whether the market question has been answered and permissionlessly propose a resolution by posting a bond behind their proposed outcome.
+Based on the rules of resolution in a market description, anyone is allowed to determine whether the market question has been answered and permissionlessly propose a resolution by posting a bond behind their selected outcome.

 If the conditions necessary to resolve a market have indeed been met, and there are no disputes, the market will successfully resolve to the proposed outcome at the end of the challenge period.